UofT-DSI/sampling/03_instructional_team/markdown_slides/09_privacy_slides.md

 ---

-# Ethical Considerations

----

-# Ethical Considerations
+# Ethical Considerations of Differential Privacy

 - Data sensitivity
   - Sensitivity is subjective